Rules & Regulations

 Gloves – Protective hockey gloves are mandatory.

 There is no maximum roster number upon registration.
 However, there should be no more than 18 players plus a goalie dressed on your bench during a game.
+Pool B can only have maximum 3 Pool A OR Tier 1 type players on their roster (including the goalie).

 Ineligible Players shall be defined as those signed in to the tournament roster or a game sheet under a false name.